Customer area

 • approval workflows

-Its purpose is to ensure that all information remains consistent throughout the entire product lifecycle.
+It is used to ensure that all information remains consistent throughout the entire product lifecycle.

-• manage data and documents seamlessly alongside the PDM
+• manage data and documents in continuity with the PDM

 • control bills of materials and revisions